 So I decided to take help from the Social tech-community Forums but didn’t get a solution to solve the issue.

-This piece of PowerShell helps in the getting the Database Info of the Managed Metadata Service
+This piece of PowerShell helps in getting the Database Info of the Managed Metadata Service.

 PS C:\Users\sp13_farm> $mms = Get-SPServiceApplication -Name Managed_Metadata_Service